Europe’s Research Alliance

 Alberto is Professor of Management and Entrepreneurship at University of Insubria.
 In 2009 he has been appointed as Chairman of the Californian Mind the Bridge , its mission is to inspire, educate and stimulate a new generation of young entrepreneurs and create startups inspired by the methods and successes achieved in the Silicon Valley.

 Since 2014 Alberto has been selected by European Commission to help drive the Startup Europe Partnership (SEP), the first integrated platform to support growth and sustainability of European companies.

 Alberto Onetti has authored and co-authored insofar over 100 publications, regularly blogs and writes for some important newspapers, and frequently tweets (@aonetti).

-We help policy-makers across Europe access robust, comparable and relevant data to better understand the economic impact, characteristics and business opportunities of digitisation.
+We help policymakers across Europe access cutting edge and timely data to better understand the economic impact, characteristics and business opportunities of digitalisation.
 Our activities include:

 High-quality research, key statistics, case studies and international policy initiatives shared via a monthly newsletter on key trends in Europe’s digital economy.